 They have laid a foundation of shifting sand for many sincere but unsuspecting people, with many wrecked lives and wrecked churches.

-Their deceptions also have led to a history of infidelity, sexual predation, abuse and cover up among them – with ongoing threats against those who dare confront them.
+Their deceptions also have led to a history of infidelity, sexual predation, abuse and cover up among them – with ongoing threats against those who dare expose their patterns of deceit.

 Simply put, their private lives and actual histories are at odds with their carefully cultivated, but fake, public personas and grandiose claims